ChrisJohnsen/tmux-MacOSX-pasteboard/README.md

 reliable access to the Mac OS X pasteboard for programs run under [*tmux*][1] and unmodified versions of [*screen*][2].

+See the “Beyond Pasteboard Access” section of the `Usage.md` file for other programs that benefit from the wrapper.

 [1]: http://tmux.sourceforge.net/
 [2]: http://www.gnu.org/software/screen/